stevotron/php-class-Err/README.md

 ##Logging extra data

-It is possible to add extra data to the error logs for help when debugging.
-Here's an example - assuming `Err::initialise()` has already been run
+It is possible to add extra data to the error logs for help with debugging.
+Adding log data should be done after initialisation.
+Here's an example,

 ```php
 <?php